wp-plugins/rsvp/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed a bug that was causing an error on activation for people with servers that did not have short open tags configured

 = 1.2.0 =
 * Fixed a bug in the adding of additional guests when there are custom questions
 * Added the ability to have a question be public or private.
 If a question is marked as private then only the selected attendees will be able to answer the question